yy2460/Mimikatz-Detection-with-Wazuh/README.md

    Run a test by renaming the Mimikatz executable and check if the alert triggers correctly.

 ## 📸 Screenshots
-(Here, add a screenshot of the Wazuh dashboard showing the alert triggered by the renamed Mimikatz executable.)

 ## 📁 Setup Instructions
 1. Clone this repository: